-After a successful debut at fighting game tournament events, a Kickstarter campaign to fund a PC release was announced (with a $30,000 goal within a 30 day deadline).
-The campaign was cancelled after the news emerged that Divekick's creator, Adam 'Keits' Heart, the Editor-in-chief of Shoryuken.com, had successfully made a deal with his employer, Dave Lang's Iron Galaxy Studios for the game's release.
+The prototype for Divekick was originally developed in early 2012 by a group of fighting game fans (collectively dubbed One True Game Studios).
+After a successful debut at fighting game tournament events throughout the United States, a Kickstarter campaign to fund a PC release was announced (with a $30,000 goal within a 30 day deadline), which was later redacted after the original creator (and former editor-in-chief of Shoryuken.com), Adam 'Keits' Heart, had successfully made a deal with Iron Galaxy Studios for the game's further development and release (hyped up by friend-of-the-site and Iron Galaxy CEO Dave Lang).

 Divekick is played by using only two buttons: Dive and Kick.
 The only way to strike your opponent is to divekick into them, which will instantly K.O. if it connects.
 Movement is handled by using the trajectory of your jump, the descent of your divekicks, and hopping backwards (known as "kickbacks").
 This in conjunction with the fact there is no way to block or duck in the game makes the positioning of your character and the anticipation of the opponent's character paramount.